julietaumpierrez/documents-photoholmes/src/photoholmes/metrics/README.md

 print("AUROC:", auroc)
 ```
-For computing the emtrics over several images, call the `update` method to update the metric with the predictions and the ground truth masks.
+For computing the metrics over several images, call the `update` method to update the metric with the predictions and the ground truth masks.
 Then, call the `compute` method to get the value of the metric.
 Here is an example using the `AUROC` metric:

 ```python
 from photoholmes.metrics import AUROC